-- Question 9.2 A control device receives emissions from several tanks only one of which is regulated under Subpart CC.
-Is the owner/operator required to demonstrate the required 95 percent efficiency of the control device based solely on the influent from the regulated tank, or should the efficiency of the control device be calculated based on the combined emissions from all tanks? - Answer 9.2 The owner/operator is responsible for demonstrating that the control device will achieve the required 95 percent organic removal efficiency solely for air emissions from the unit that is subject to the Subpart CC standards.
-Therefore, an owner/operator can block off the waste stream influent from the non-regulated unit and demonstrate compliance with only the waste stream that is entering the control device from the unit that is subject to Subpart CC. - Question 9.3 A facility chooses to install a control device in a situation where its use is not required by Subpart CC.
-Is this control device subject to the requirements of §265.1088? - Answer 9.3 A voluntary control device must remove or destroy organics in the vent stream and operate whenever hazardous waste is managed in the unit to which it is attached.
-EPA has not placed any more substantive requirements on control devices that are used voluntarily. - Question 9.4 If owners/operators choose to use a control device that also meets the definition of a RCRA hazardous waste management unit, is this unit subject to the unit-specific standards in Parts 264, 265, and 266, or to the permitting standards of Part 270? - Answer 9.4 Any unit that is used solely as a control device to satisfy the RCRA air emission standards is not considered a hazardous waste management unit subject to the unit-specific regulations of Parts 264, 265, and 266, or the permitting requirements of Part 270.
-This policy applies to all control devices, regardless of whether they meet the definition of a RCRA hazardous waste management unit, as long as the unit is functioning solely as a control device.
+Answer 9.2 The owner/operator is responsible for demonstrating that the control device will achieve the required 95 percent organic removal efficiency solely for air emissions from the unit that is subject to the Subpart CC standards.
+Therefore, an owner/operator can block off the waste stream influent from the non-regulated unit and demonstrate compliance with only the waste stream that is entering the control device from the unit that is subject to Subpart CC.

+Question 9.3 A facility chooses to install a control device in a situation where its use is not required by Subpart CC.
+Is this control device subject to the requirements of §265.1088?
+Answer 9.3 No. A voluntary control device must remove or destroy organics in the vent stream and operate whenever hazardous waste is managed in the unit to which it is attached.
+EPA has not placed any more substantive requirements on control devices that are used voluntarily.
+Question 9.4 If owners/operators choose to use a control device that also meets the definition of a RCRA hazardous waste management unit, is this unit subject to the unit-specific standards in Parts 264, 265, and 266, or to permitting standards of Part 270?

+Answer 9.4 Any unit that is used solely as a control device to satisfy the RCRA air emission standards is not considered a hazardous waste management unit subject to the unit-specific regulations of Parts 264, 265, and 266, or the permitting requirements of Part 270.
+This policy applies to all control devices, regardless of whether they meet the definition of a RCRA hazardous waste management unit, as long as the unit is functioning solely RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 41 as a control device.
 If the unit is also managing a separate hazardous waste stream it must then comply with the appropriate standards in Parts 264, 265, 266, and 270.
 Note, however, that the air emission regulations do not limit EPA's omnibus permitting authority.
 EPA may still impose any permit conditions determined to be necessary to protect human health and the environment at permitted facilities (RCRA §3005(c)).